Imprint / Privacy Policy

 ”Under Water Sea Fantasy“ begins with fascinating images of erupting volcanoes which stand out in glorious colour after the monochrome red of the opening shots, while the thunderous roar of the eruptions dominates the sound.
 The spray from the lava flow slowly cuts to shots of water.
 The scene moves below the surface of the sea while the sound slowly dies away so that the following images of glittering shoals of fish, grottos, and reefs, as well as jellyfish and octopuses, roll by in total silence.
 For the picture of the lunar eclipse the camera surfaces above the water again.
 A mysterious note on a flute is heard as the moon steadily diminishes and then dies away with the last image in silence and total darkness.

 The vinyl records which Goldstein recorded parallel to his films from 1976 onwards seem like a further abstraction to his film images.
 In the 1976 series of 7-inch records the sober descriptions of their titles on the sleeve, like for example that for ”Two Wrestling Cats“, correspond to the sounds to be heard in the recordings.
-The minimal design of the sleeves and their coloured vinyl transforms these records as well into abstract objects, that Goldstein also presented in the context of exhibitions alienated from their actual purpose as sound container and installed them on the wall without the possiblity to play them.
+The minimal design of the sleeves and their coloured vinyl transforms these records into abstract objects, which Goldstein also presented in the context of exhibitions alienated from their actual purpose as sound containers, he installed them on the wall without the possibility to play them.

 The text-object ”Totems“ (1988-1990), a box Goldstein designed containing 100 pages of computer-generated text and emblematic shapes, which he placed on the pages in the form of totem poles, is a further development of the aphorisms which Goldstein has made in the early 80s.